 Inheritance rights of step children

 The legal system can help correct an injustice involving stepchildren in the following ways:

-1. A stepchild could challenge the validity of their step-parent’s Will if there is evidence of undue influence, lack of testamentary capacity or that the step parent did not know and approve the contents of the Will.
+A stepchild may be able to challenge the validity of their step-parent’s Will if there is evidence of undue influence, lack of testamentary capacity, or that the step parent did not ‘know and approve’ the contents of the Will.
 However, for a stepchild to make such a claim they must be a “disappointed beneficiary.”
 Because stepchildren do not benefit under the intestacy rules they would need to be a beneficiary under a previous will.

-Even adult stepchildren who have been adults throughout the duration of the relationship between their parent and the step-parent can still claim under the Inheritance Act.
-What is required to be eligible is that your step-parent (as the spouse of your parent) assumed the responsibilities and privileges of a parent.
-Clearly it would therefore be a stronger claim if your step parent helped you financially or assumed more responsibility as your parent.
+Even stepchildren who have been adults throughout the duration of the relationship between their biological parent and the step-parent can still claim under the Inheritance Act.
+To be eligible they must establish that the step-parent (as the spouse of their parent) assumed the responsibilities and privileges of a parent.
+Clearly it would therefore be a stronger claim if the step parent helped them financially or assumed more responsibility as parent.

-You can read here about a case we dealt with for a stepchild who received nothing when his stepfather died, despite the fact that the estate contained assets that had been been owned by our client’s biological mother before she passed away.
-The claim was disputed by our client’s stepbrother so we took it to trial where the judge agreed with us that our client was entitled to receive his inheritance from the estate.
+Our experienced team dealt with a claim for a client who received nothing when his stepfather died, despite the fact that the estate contained assets that had been been owned by our client’s biological mother before she passed away.
+The claim was disputed by our client’s stepbrother, so we took it to trial where the judge agreed with us that our client was entitled to receive his inheritance from the estate.

-If you are a stepchild and would like to know if you have a claim against your step-parent’s estate or need guidance on the inheritance rights of stepchildren then call our specialist inheritance dispute lawyers for a free assessment on 0333 888 0407 or email us at [email protected]
+If you would like to know if you could make a claim against your step-parent’s estate, or need guidance on the inheritance rights of stepchildren, then call our specialist inheritance dispute lawyers for a free consultation on 0333 888 0407 or email us at [email protected]

+Inheritance rights of step children